 Services

-Establish Microbial Control
+Acute Remedial Treatment to Establish Microbial Control

-In order to establish microbial control in a building’s potable water system, we implement treatments designed specifically to remove established biofilm and inactivate (kill) biofilm-associated pathogens, including but not limited to Legionella.
-Our remedial treatment protocols are designed to minimize adverse effects on plumbing materials, such as elastomers and metals.
-For remedial treatment, we use a combination of chemicals, including the oxidizing biocides chlorine and chlorine dioxide, each of which is approved for drinking water.
-However, we apply the chemicals at concentrations higher than the regulatory limits established by EPA.
-Therefore, we take the affected portions of the potable water system out of service during treatment.
-After treatment is complete, we flush the system with clean, potable water and take measurements to confirm that levels of treatment chemicals are within acceptable limits.
+Our Acute treatment process uses a combination of chemicals, including the oxidizing biocides chlorine and chlorine dioxide, each of which is approved for disinfecting drinking water.
+However, since we apply the chemicals at concentrations higher than the regulatory limits established by EPA, we take the affected portions of the potable water system out of service during treatment.
+After Acute treatment of the building’s potable water system is complete, we flush the system with clean drinking water and take measurements to confirm that levels of treatment chemicals are within acceptable limits before we put the system back into service.

-Maintain Microbial Control
+Continuous Supplemental Disinfection to Maintain Microbial Control

 “Micromanagement provides consistent, professional, best-in-class services”